 The Stark Statute tries to prevent subjecting patients to unnecessary treatments, making it illegal for physicians to refer Medicaid or Medicare patients to any entity with which it has a financial relationship, such as ownership, investment interest or compensation arrangements.

-Phillips & Cohen has represented whistleblowers in many kickback cases that have recovered big sums and earned their whistleblower clients large rewards, including "qui tam" cases against:
+Phillips & Cohen has represented whistleblowers in many kickback and Stark cases that have recovered big sums and earned their whistleblower clients large rewards, including "qui tam" cases against:

 - GlaxoSmithKline ($3 billion settlement of charges involving kickbacks and off-label marketing).
 Although most of the allegations against Glaxo involved illegal and harmful off-label marketing practices, Phillips & Cohen’s qui tam lawsuit also alleged that Glaxo attempted to disguise illegal kickbacks to doctors by calling them speaker fees and payments for attending advisory meetings.